the-isf-academy/making-with-code/content/cs10/unit00/project/_index.md

 ---
-Title: "Project: Backend"
+Title: "Project"
 draft: true
 ---

 # Networking: Social Computing Project

-In this unit there will be 2 mini-projects for you to create a social computing app.
-In this part of the project, you will create the SQL and Flask backend.
+In this unit you will create the backend of a social computing app using SQL and Flask.

 {{< aside "Reference Documentation" >}}